- Aéropostale, Inc. and its subsidiaries in connection with their chapter 11 cases culminating in their Section 363 sale

 Mr. Goldring co-authors the treatise Tax Planning for Troubled Corporations (Wolters Kluwer, CCH).
 In addition, he has published numerous articles dealing with the tax issues relating to financially troubled companies and lectures widely on these topics.
 Mr. Goldring is an adjunct professor at New York University School of Law teaching a course on bankruptcy tax, and is a member of the BloombergBNA Corporate Tax Advisory Board.
 He is a frequent presenter on bankruptcy and restructuring tax issues including PLI’s highly regarded tax program, “Corporate Tax Strategies” and “Consolidated Tax Return Regulations.”

-Mr. Goldring is ranked Band 1 for Tax by Chambers USA, where he has been described as “a guru” and “a formidable tax lawyer,” who “has an excellent relationship with his clients and his colleagues.”
+Mr. Goldring is ranked Band 1 for Tax in New York by Chambers USA, where he has been described as “a guru” and “a formidable tax lawyer,” who “has an excellent relationship with his clients and his colleagues.”
 He is recognized as a “Leading Lawyer” for U.S. Taxes: Non-Contentious by Legal 500 US and was named to its “Hall of Fame.”
-He is also recognized as a leading Tax lawyer in the U.S. by Chambers Global and by Legal 500 US.
+He is also recognized as a leading lawyer for Tax in the U.S. by Chambers Global.
 He is recognized in Who’s Who Legal: The International Who’s Who of Corporate Tax, which has described him as “legendary,” and named among the leading Bankruptcy Tax Specialists in the nation’s major law firms by Turnarounds & Workouts magazine.
 Mr. Goldring is also listed in Best Lawyers in America, Super Lawyers and has been named among New York’s Top Rated Lawyers in Taxation Law.